Glide Symmetry Protected Higher-Order Topological Insulators from Semimetals with butterfly-like Nodal Lines

-{\it Higher Order Topological Insulator--} In addition to the topological surface states belonging to the $(d-1)$ bulk-edge correspondence, \textit{i.e.,} the double-hourglass fermion and the $\Mz$-protected surface states, the $\Gx$, $\Gy$ and $\Mz$ symmetries can give rise to higher order $(d-2)$ bulk-edge correspondence.
+\textbf{Higher-order topological insulator protected by a glide symmetry.} In addition to the topological surface states belonging to the $(d-1)$ bulk-edge correspondence, \textit{i.e.,} the fourfold Dirac fermion and the $\Mz$-protected surface states, the $\Gx$, $\Gy$ and $\Mz$ symmetries can give rise to higher order $(d-2)$ bulk-edge correspondence.

-We have considered the nanorod geometry, shown in Fig.~\ref{Fig3}(a), with open boundary conditions along the $[011]$ and $[01\bar{1}]$ directions, respectively, and periodic boundary conditions along $[100]$.
+We have considered the nanorod geometry, shown in Fig.~\ref{Fig3}a, with open boundary conditions along the $[011]$ and $[01\bar{1}]$ directions, respectively, and periodic boundary conditions along $[100]$.
 We find that the nanorod can support two pairs of hinges modes along the intersection lines between the $(011)$ and $(0\bar{1}1)$ surfaces and the $(011)$ and $(01\bar{1})$ surfaces, respectively.
 None of the above surfaces hosts gapless surface states, since there is no TCI phase supporting them.
-As discussed in Ref.~\cite{Schindler2017a}, the hinge modes formed by the intersection of the $(011)$ and $(0\bar{1}1)$ facets are generated via bending the $(001)$ surface along $[001]$ direction, which, however, preserves the $\Gy$ symmetry for the hinges and the entire crystal.
-The original pair of Dirac cones forming the double hourglass fermion on the $(001)$ surface become gapped with opposite mass terms and reside on the $(011)$ and $(0\bar{1}1)$ surfaces, respectively (red and black massive Dirac cones in Fig.~\ref{Fig3}(a)).
-Hence, these two facets can be can be regarded as a combination of a 2D TI and an atomic insulator, where a pair of helical states, namely the hinge modes, emerge at the boundary.
-Similarly, the hinge modes along the intersection of the $(011)$ and $(01\bar{1})$ facets are generated via bending the $(010)$ surface along the $[001]$ direction, which preserve the $\Mz$ symmetry.
+As discussed in Ref.~\cite{Schindler2017a}, the hinge modes formed by the intersection of the $(011)$ and $(0\bar{1}1)$ facets are generated via bending the $(001)$ surface along the $[001]$ direction, which, however, preserves the $\Gy$ symmetry for the hinges and the entire crystal.
+The original pair of Dirac cones forming the fourfold Dirac fermion on the $(001)$ surface become gapped with opposite mass terms and reside on the $(011)$ and $(0\bar{1}1)$ surfaces, respectively (red and black massive Dirac cones in Fig.~\ref{Fig3}a). {Hence, the surface insulating phases that reside on the two facets differ by an odd $\mathbb{Z}_2$ index, leading to the emergence of an odd number of helical hinge modes on the domain wall between the two facets.} Similarly, the hinge modes along the intersection of the $(011)$ and $(01\bar{1})$ facets are generated via bending the $(010)$ surface along the $[001]$ direction, which preserve the $\Mz$ symmetry.